ArthurChiao/arthurchiao.github.io/_posts/2019-04-17-ctrip-network-arch-evolution.md

 ### About Me

-I'm currently a senior achitect at Ctrip cloud, and leading the network & storage development team.
-My main focus is on **network virtualization** and **distributed storage**.
+I'm a senior achitect at Ctrip cloud, currently lead the network & storage development team, focusing on **network virtualization** and **distributed storage**.

 ----